borntofrappe/learning-d3/Stacked Bar Chart Component/README.md

   groupXAxis = groupXAxis.merge(groupXAxisEnter);
   ```

-  This is actually the approach used for the group elements relative to the data points, since you need a specific handle on the new elements.

-  - finally, inject the axis elements as you would with a regular axis, invoking the instance of `d3.axisBottom` on the group element.
+  - inject the axis elements as you would with a regular axis, invoking the instance of `d3.axisBottom` on the group element.

   ```js
   groupXAxis.call(xAxis);
   ```

-### Context
+### Transition

-Consider how you would ultimately transition axis functions generated through the `d3-axis` module.
+Once more consider how you would transition axis functions generated through the `d3-axis` module.

 ```js
 groupXAxis.transition().call(xAxis);
 ```

-Since the `.transition` method returns a transition selection, the axis function here receives a transition, not the group element.
+Since [`selection.transition()`](https://github.com/d3/d3-transition/blob/main/README.md#selection_transition) returns a transition, the axis function here receives a transition, not the group element.

 ---